 Instructors and other players may add opinions, but it takes personal discretion to decide how much to spend.

-Violins for Student and Beginner
+Violins for Students and Beginners

 Student violins are the most common types of violins purchased by new buyers.
 Beginner violins are appropriate for those players that are interested in learning but not quite sure if they intend to continue playing down the line.